Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

     </details>

-2. **Boundary Value Analysis:** Boundary Value Analysis (BVA) is a software testing technique focused on identifying errors that occur at the boundaries of input domains rather than those in the middle.
-Since many defects often manifest at the edges of input ranges, BVA emphasizes testing values at and around these boundaries to ensure robust system behavior.
+2. **Boundary Value Analysis:** is a software testing technique focused on testing the boundaries of input domains rather than values in the center.
+Since many defects tend to occur at the edges of input ranges, BVA is used to verify that the system handles boundary (and near-boundary) values correctly.

     <details>
        <summary>Scenarios:</summary>